mm6/InternetOfThingsCourse/Weeks/week7.md

 ## Topics

-In week 7 we will discuss smart city use cases and review for the final exam.
+In week 7 we will have presentations and a short review for the final exam.

 ## Slides